 CONSUMER AND PERSONAL RIGHTS--UTILITIES

-AARP Maryland is working to ensure that all Marylanders have access to vital communication services—including reliable and affordable phone service—as well as broadband (high-speed internet).
+AARP Maryland is working to ensure that all Marylanders have access to vital communication services—including high-speed broadband (high-speed internet).
+Marylanders across the state need access to adequate and affordable broadband, for work and school, as well as healthcare access (including tele health).

 Gas and Electric Surcharges

 AARP Maryland advocates for consumer protections for utilities customers, including fighting new or increased surcharges, to ensure affordable and reliable gas and electricity.

 AARP Maryland will oppose efforts to upend the current regulatory authority of the Public Service Commission to set rates for electric and gas distribution using a standard to evaluate costs incurred during any 12-month period.
 Alternative rates including formula rates, multi-state rates, and “other alternative rates” favor utilities at the expense of gas and electric customers—especially older rate payers on fixed incomes.